 Life insurance is a protection against financial loss that would result from the premature death of an insured.
+This is paid by an individual or by a business.
+A business would get this as a keyman insurance policy.

 The named recipient receives the proceeds and is thus protected from the financial consequences of the death of the insured.
 The death benefit is paid by the life insurer to be considered for the payment of the premium made by the insured party.